-In the following pages, what we are going to provide you is a simple 5 step process to effectively and efficiently program for sports performance success.
-Through a series of questions and principles, you can plug and play your personalized system into this solution, no matter your philosophy, or who you currently train.
+In the following slide deck, what we are going to provide you with is a simple 5 step process to effectively and efficiently create programming for sports performance success.
+Through a series of questions and principles, you can plug and play your personalized system into this solution, no matter your philosophy, or who you are currently training.

-The principles that we will get into will allow your training to strategically specify the training protocol, prioritize movements, and progress the athlete, safely and effectively to peak performance in their respective sport.
+The principles that we provide will allow you to create specificity around your training protocol in a very strategic way while prioritizing movements, and give you the ability to progress the athlete, safely and effectively to their peak performance level in their respective sport.

 Before we get into the details, ask yourself this question: What do my athletes have to do in the weight room to get better on the field?